Site Directors Message

 Longitudinal Family Practice Time

 There is greater emphasis on longitudinal time in the family practice clinic than in other Canadian family medicine residency programs.
-Throughout specialty rotations, we spend one day a week back at the family practice clinic in which we have a two-year placement.
+Throughout specialty rotations, we spend one full day a week back at the family practice clinic in which we have a two-year placement.